Epitome87/Understanding-TypeScript-Journey/README.md

 accounting.describe(); // The "this" in this.name in Department.describe now refers to the accounting object
 ```

-Note we do not use a colon after the method name; it is not a property of an object, after all!
+Note we do not use a colon after the method name; it is not a property of an object literal, after all!

 To refer to a Class property or method from inside of the Class, we have to use the `this` keyword.
 The `this` keyword can be a bit tricky!